dOrgTech/the-graph-mutations-spec/README.md

 3. Create the GraphQL client with the initialized mutation resolvers & context.

 ### Initialized Mutations?
-The `mutations.resolvers` object used here is a wrapped version of the original `gravatarMutations.resolvers` object.
-These wrapping functions validate that the `context` being given to the underlying resolver has all of the properties present in the `requiredContext`.
+The `mutations.resolvers` created by this function are a wrapped version of the original `gravatarMutations.resolvers` object.
+These wrapping functions inject a `context` property named `thegraph` with all of the fields added by the `requiredContext` generator functions.
+Additionally the datasource addresses have been fetched from the graph-node and are available like so `context.thegraph.datasources.${name}`.

-The `mutations.context` object used here has been initialized using the options passed into `initMutations` in step 2.
-These options are given to the `requiredContext` methods, and the return result is stored in the context within a property named `thegraph`.
-At anytime the dApp developer can call `mutations.initContext({ ethereum: "...", ipfs: "..." })` to reset the values used.

 ## Step 3: Execute Mutations